Gordon Weir, M.D.

 Clinical trial with new-onset type 1 diabetes

-Dr. Weir is leading a multi-center clinical trial supported by the Immune Tolerance Network of NIH to determine if alpha-1 antitrypsin can slow the destruction of beta cells is individuals with new-onset type 1 diabetes.
+Dr. Weir led a multi-center clinical trial supported by the Immune Tolerance Network of NIH to determine if alpha-1 antitrypsin can slow the destruction of beta cells is individuals with new-onset type 1 diabetes.
 This follows up on encouraging results in a mouse model of type 1 diabetes (NOD mice) in which diabetes could be reversed with this treatment.
+The work has produced information about safety and pharmacokinetics.

 Dr. Gordon Weir is the Diabetes Research and Wellness Foundation Chair at Joslin and Professor of Medicine at Harvard Medical School.
-He Co-Heads Joslin's Section on Islet Cell and Regenerative Biology and is Director of its NIH-supported Diabetes Endocrinology Research Center.
+He Co-Heads Joslin's Section on Islet Cell and Regenerative Biology.
 Dr. Weir completed his medical degree at Harvard Medical School and his residency training at University Hospital in Cleveland, OH.
 Training in endocrinology was obtained at Massachusetts General Hospital.
 Before coming to Joslin, Dr. Weir was Professor of Medicine at the Medical College of Virginia.

 When he first came to Joslin, he served as the Center's Medical Director for 9 years, in addition to conducting a broad research program.
 Dr. Weir is the recipient of numerous honors and serves and has served on the editorial boards of several prestigious journals, including the American Journal of Physiology, Journal of Clinical Endocrinology and Metabolism, Endocrinology and Transplantation.
 He served as Editor-in-Chief of the journal Diabetes.
-He is also Head of the Diabetes Program of the Harvard Stem Cell Institute
+He also served Head of the Diabetes Program of the Harvard Stem Cell Institute.
+He currently serves as chairman of the JDRF Encapsulation Consortium.